 - Ribbon

-Next I selected the colors that I wanted for my wreath.
+Next, I selected the colors that I wanted for my wreath.
 Have fun with this, make it rainbow colored or pick a theme (blue and white) like I did.
-Once I rolled my balls I started to put some glue on the back to keep them from unraveling.
+Once I rolled my yarn balls I started to put some glue on the back to keep them from unraveling.

 Once you are finished you will need a way to hang it on your tree.
 I put a piece of ribbon around the whole thing and tied a knot to give it a place to hang on my tree.
 Then I took another piece of the same ribbon and tied a bow to give it the true wreath look.
 Try putting in small knitting needs or use yarn to attach it to the tree.

-Today we will be making a woven cardboard ornament.
-This is great project to get your kids involved with.
-It is also a great way to decorate your packages this Christmas.
+This is a small woven cardboard ornament.
+This is one of the best projects to get kids involved with.
+It is also a great way to decorate your packages this Christmas so it serves not just as there decor but also with this other function.

 Supplies: